alljamin/portfolio/_site/README.md

 ## Workflow

+Here is what happens when you type `gulp` in terminal:

-Gulp takes files from `_assets` directory (don't rename this directory) applies all the specified Gulp tasks, creates `assets` directory and copies optimized assets to this directory.
+1. Gulp takes files from `_assets` directory (don't rename this directory) applies all the specified Gulp tasks, creates `assets` directory and copies optimized assets into this directory.

-Gulp triggers `jekyll build` and Jekyll grabs everything from `assets` directory and copies to `_site/assets` directory.
+2. When all assets are built Gulp triggers `jekyll build` and Jekyll grabs everything from `assets` directory and copies to `_site/assets` directory.

-Deploying to Github Pages with `npm run deploy`.

-All the changes are tracked by Gulp Watch (yes, even `_config.yml`) and applied straight away with live browser reloading.
+3. When Jekyll is built, Gulp executes a watch task and tracks changes (yes, even `_config.yml`) and applies them straight away with live browser reloading.

+To push all changes to `master` and `_site` contents to `gh-pages` branches, `package.json` has a handy script called `deploy`.
+You can call it by `npm run deploy`.

-For more information look into the contents of `gulpfile.js`.
+For more information look into the contents of `gulpfile.js` and `package.json`.

 ## Extra